stolostron/cluster-backup-operator/CONTRIBUTING.md

 1. Submit an issue describing your proposed change to the repo in question.
 1. The [repo owners](OWNERS) will respond to your issue promptly.
 1. Fork the desired repo, develop and test your code changes.
-1. Submit a pull request.
+1. Submit a signed pull request.

 ## Issue and Pull Request Management